-28 Jan Eat Less Do More Is Bullshit: The Truth About Weight Loss
+28 Jan Eat Less Do More Is BS: The Truth About Weight Loss

 It’s definitely not as ludicrous as skinny tea or fat wraps.

 But, weight loss goes much deeper than the old mantra “eat less and move more”.

 Weight loss can be difficult and confusing for a lot of people.

 The United States is trending towards a 1:2 overweight or obesity rating by the year 2020.

 Think about that for a minute.
 One out of every two individuals will be considered overweight or obese by 2020 according to this prediction.
 As a country, we obviously are a bit confused when it comes to weight loss.

 I want to make things super simple and easy for you by breaking down exactly what a successful nutrition protocol for sustainable weight loss will look like.

 Nutrition is a science.
 That’s why RD’s are required to take countless organic chemistry (I almost lost my mind multiple times in that class), biochemistry, and physics classes to truly understand the human body to prescribe effective weight loss protocols.
 Basic science tells us that you need a certain amount of energy (in the form of calories) to sustain life.
 We obtain energy from two places: food and stored body fat.
 In theory, the following should be true:

 *If you eat less calories than you burn, you lose weight.